HOME OF THE CONCERTO

-as it has been developed, is based on a series of assumptions and simplifications, but the resulting equations can still give useful information about the behavior.
-I will review the assumptions later, and discuss how well they hold up in practice.
-The problem of sound propagation in horns is a complicated one, and has not yet been rigorously solved analytically.
-Initially, it is a three-dimensional problem, but solving the wave equation in 3D is very complicated in all but the most elementary cases.
-The wave equation for three dimensions.
-This equation describes how sound waves of very small (infinitesimal) amplitudes behave in a three-dimensional medium.
-I will not discuss this equation, but only note that it is not easily solved in the case of horns.
-In 1919, Webster presented a solution to the problem by simplifying equation 1 [See: the very technical Wikipedia article linked below] from a three-dimensional to a one-dimensional problem.
-He did this by assuming that the sound energy was uniformly distributed over a plane wave-front perpendicular to the horn axis, and considering only motion in the axial direction.
-The result of these simplications is the so-called “Webster’s Horn Equation,” which can be solved for a large number of cases: the wave number or spatial frequency (radians per meter),φ is the velocity potential, and S is the cross-sectional area of the horn as a function of x.
-The derivation of equation 2 is given in the appendix.
-You can use this equation to predict what is going on inside a horn, neglecting higher order effects, but it can’t say anything about what is going on outside the horn, so it can’t predict directivity, once sound exits the horn.
+Horn Theory, as it has been developed, is based on a series of assumptions and simplifications, but the resulting equations can still give useful information about the behavior of a horn.
+The problem of sound propagation in horns is a complicated one, and has not yet been rigorously and analytically solved.
+In essence, it is a three-dimensional problem, but solving the wave equation in 3D is very complicated, in all but the most elementary examples.
+In the wave equation for three dimensions, the equation describes how sound waves of very small (infinitesimal) amplitudes behave in a three-dimensional medium (e.g. "air").
+In 1919, Webster presented a solution to the problem which was made possible by simplifying equation 1 [See: the very technical Wikipedia article linked below] from a three-dimensional to a one-dimensional problem.
+He did this by assuming that the sound energy was uniformly distributed as a wave-front issuing perpendicular to the horn axis, and by considering only motion of sound in the axial direction [forward, towards the listener].
+The result of these simplifications is the so-called “Webster’s Horn Equation,” which can be solved for a large number of cases.
+You can use this equation to predict what is going on inside a horn, neglecting the higher order effects, but it can’t say anything about what is going on outside the horn; so it can’t predict directivity, once sound exits the horn.

 Click HERE for more information regarding the Tractrix Theory.